rclone/rclone/docs/content/commands/rclone_serve_sftp.md

       --pass string                            Password for authentication
       --poll-interval duration                 Time to wait between polling for changes, must be smaller than dir-cache-time and only on supported remotes (set 0 to disable) (default 1m0s)
       --read-only                              Only allow read-only access
-      --stdio                                  Run an sftp server on run stdin/stdout --uid uint32                             Override the uid field set by the filesystem (not supported on Windows) (default 1000)
+      --stdio                                  Run an sftp server on stdin/stdout --uid uint32                             Override the uid field set by the filesystem (not supported on Windows) (default 1000)
       --umask int                              Override the permission bits set by the filesystem (not supported on Windows) (default 2)
       --user string                            User name for authentication